msys2/msys2.github.io/Using-packages.md

 The two recommended tools that can scan a repository and find packages that contain specific files are `pacman -F` and `pkgfile`.
 Below are examples of `pacman -F` usage:

 Call `pacman -Fy` to update your package database.
 To find an exact match, call `pacman -Fs <filename>` (don't include the path in the filename).
-To find a substring match, call `pacman -Fxs <filename>`.
+To find a substring match, call `pacman -Fx <filename>`.

 Note that this operation only compares the file paths, so proper capitalization and the `.exe` suffix (if applicable) is required.